See also listing of relevant organisations at the end of Understanding disability and the law.

 Under the Health Records Act 2001 (Vic), the HC Commissioner deals with complaints about the handling of health information and breaches of privacy in relation to health information in both the public and private sectors and access to health records held by private organisations.
 (See also “Health Records Act” in Privacy and your rights.)
 For the HC Commissioner’s contact details, see “Contacts”.

-The Victorian Disability Services Commissioner (“DS Commissioner”) is an independent oversight body that is established under the Disability Act.
-The DS Commissioner assesses, conciliates and investigates complaints about the provision of disability services.
+The Victorian Disability Services Commissioner (“DS Commissioner”) is an independent oversight body established under the Disability Act.
+Since 1 July 2019, the DS Commissioner has accepted enquiries and complaints.

-The DS Commissioner may also initiate other investigations where there are allegations of abuse or neglect of an individual or that are recurring or systemic.
+• initiates other investigations where there are allegations of abuse or neglect of an individual or that are recurring or systemic; and

 For the DS Commissioner’s contact details, see “Contacts”.